redis/docs/content/operate/rc/supported-regions.md

 weight: 90
 ---

-Choosing your cloud provider and region may affect latency between your application and your database, and may affect what connectivity options are available for your database.
+Your choice of cloud provider and region may affect latency between your application and your database, and may affect what connectivity options are available for your database.

 Redis Cloud supports databases on the following cloud providers:
 - [Amazon Web Services (AWS)](#amazon-web-services)